brtrdkeller/Assistance-UNSSC-courses/index.md

 ## Goals

 1. Find the critical Issues
-2. Find the more valuable Issues
+1. Find the more valuable Issues
+1. Insist on specific component coded by UNSSC
-3. Communicate on the main recommandation
+1. Communicate correctly on the main recommandation

 ## Tree Structure